 Bridgette Radebe (Born: 26 February 1960, Age: 63 years old) is a South African businesswoman who is also known as the sister of South African businessman Patrice Motsepe and First Lady of South Africa Tshepo Motsepe.

 The black entrepreneurs who dared to join the mining industry in South Africa were not many in the days of apartheid and colonial imperialism, but a lot of them were men.
 However, there is one tough cookie who can definitely hold her own next to the boys in the mining and solid minerals industry.
 Bridgette Radebe stepped up to become the foremost female black mining entrepreneur.
-Radebe, who was born into a family of activists, had her dreams of studying law at Wits University and qualify as a mines lawyer thwarted by the imperial masters.
-However, this setback did not deter the mining guru from achieving her goals of joining the mining field through whichever way possible.
+Radebe, who was born into a family of activists, had her dreams of studying law at Wits University and qualifying as a mines lawyer thwarted by the imperial masters.
+However, this setback did not deter the mining guru from achieving her goal of joining the mining field in whichever way possible.

 Besides, we would not be far from the truth to say that the South African businesswoman had a head start in the field, given the type of family she comes from.
 Though her dad was a school teacher, he resigned to open a Spaza shop which later gained popularity among the black mineworkers.
 This shop, according to reports was quite significant during Bridgette Radebe’s formative years as it exposed her to the basic principles of business.
 Besides, it was thanks to the shop that she got first-hand exposure to all things mining.
 Her brother Patrice Motsepe also benefited from the same exposure as he went ahead to become one of the biggest mining moguls in South Africa, thus, we can say that the mining business runs in their blood.

 Summary of Bridgette’s Radebe Bio

 - Full name: Bridgette Radebe

 - Gender: Female